SummerSlam (2021): Preliminary matches

-The actual pay-per-view opened with AJ Styles and Omos defending the Raw Tag Team Championship against RK-Bro (Randy Orton and Riddle).
+The actual event opened with AJ Styles and Omos defending the Raw Tag Team Championship against RK-Bro (Randy Orton and Riddle).
 During the match, after Omos dominated Riddle, Styles performed an assisted Tornado DDT on Riddle for a nearfall.
 Later, Orton tagged in and dominated Styles and Omos.
 Orton performed a draping DDT on Styles and went for an RKO, but Omos pulled him out of the ring.
 Riddle then shoved Omos into the ring post, only for Styles to perform a reverse DDT on Riddle.
 In the end, Orton attempted an RKO, but Styles countered into a roll-up for a nearfall.
 Moments later, Orton performed an RKO on Styles to win the titles.

 Next, Alexa Bliss took on Eva Marie (accompanied by Doudrop).
 Before the match began, Bliss placed Lilly atop a turnbuckle.
 Marie taunted Bliss by taking the doll and slapping it which enraged Bliss.
 As Bliss attempted Twisted Bliss on Marie, Marie moved out of the way.
 In the end, Bliss performed a DDT on Marie to win the match.
 Following the match, Doudrop announced Marie as the loser of the match and proceeded to wear Marie's robe.

 After that, Sheamus defended the United States Championship against Damian Priest.
 In the closing moments of the match, as Sheamus applied a Leg Lock on Priest, Priest grabbed and removed Sheamus' protective face mask (as Sheamus had broken his nose a few weeks prior in a match against Humberto Carrillo).
 As Sheamus attempted a Brogue Kick, Priest performed a Spinning Kick and the Reckoning on Sheamus to win the title and start his first reign as "El Campion" on the main roster.

 In the fourth match, The Usos (Jey Uso and Jimmy Uso) defended the SmackDown Tag Team Championship against The Mysterios (Rey Mysterio and Dominik Mysterio).
 In the end, after an evenly competitive match, The Usos performed a Double Superkick on Rey and Jimmy performed a Uso Splash on Rey to retain the titles.

 Following this, a brief segment then occurred with Rick Boogs playing the entrance theme of Intercontinental Champion King Nakamura to the ring.
 Nakamura eventually made his entrance alongside Boogs, where they danced alongside SmackDown commentator Pat McAfee.

-In her first appearance since the Raw after Money in the Bank in May 2020, Becky Lynch (pictured here at WrestleMania 34) made a surprise return from maternity leave and defeated Bianca Belair in 26 seconds to win the SmackDown Women's Championship.
+In her first appearance since May 2020, Becky Lynch (pictured) made a surprise return from maternity leave and defeated Bianca Belair in 26 seconds to win the SmackDown Women's Championship.